 Rails Girls Summer of Code is a scholarship that funds women around the world to work full-time over the summer on open-source software projects.
-Modelled after Google Summer of Code, but with a focus on beginners and women wanting to go into programming full-time, Rails Girls Summer of Code aims to get women involved in open-source and is the first ever event of its kind in the world.
+Modelled after Google Summer of Code, but with a focus on advanced beginners wanting to go into programming full-time, Rails Girls Summer of Code aims to get women involved in open-source and is the first ever event of its kind in the world.
 In spite of its name, RGSoC is also programming language agnostic.

 Since the program’s inception in 2013, over 960 women all over the world have applied and up to this date, RGSoC has supported 146 students — with a total of 51 sponsored teams and 24 volunteering teams.
 Recently, a survey conducted by RGSoC revealed that 90% of the students are still working in tech and 8% have founded their startups.
 55% of those students still regularly contribute to Open Source projects.

-Contributing to Open Source Projects is at the core of RGSoC and during the past 3 editions, RGSoC students have contributed to an overall of 39 Open Source projects, like Bundler, Rails, Discourse, Sinatra, Diaspora, impress.js, Hackety Hack, Hoodie, Speakerinnen, Lotus (now Hanami) and Conductor.
-This is a very important factor, as only 11% of Open Source Projects are women.
+Contributing to Open Source Projects is at the core of RGSoC and during the past 4 editions, RGSoC students have contributed to an overall of 53 Open Source projects such as Bundler, Rails, Discourse, Sinatra, Diaspora, impress.js, Lektor CMS, Hoodie, Speakerinnen, Lotus (now Hanami) and Servo.
+This is a very important factor, as only 11% of Open Source Project contributors are women.

 RGSoC 2018 Calendar

 The program runs from July 1st and ends September 30th, however there are several phases of the program that run throughout the year.
 Below is this year’s calendar: